Spasman/rcon_example/README.md

 Triggers when a player disconnects from the server.
 "IP": The IP address of the disconnecting player.
 "Port": The port of the disconnecting player.
-"ID": The player ID of the disconnected player.
+"PlayerID": The player ID of the disconnected player.
 "Profile": The profile ID of the disconnected player.
 (Steam profile, gamejolt, etc) "IsAdmin": Returns whether the disconnecting player is an admin (1) or not (0).
 "Kicked": Returns whether the player was kicked or banned (1) or disconnected on their own (0).